 The Ceramic PCB: The Best Thermal Performance Money Can Buy

 For EV hardware designers, it means taking a whole new perspective.
-The PCB itself needs to play into the thermal equation.
-Specifically, the substrate of the PCB must be a strongly heat conducting material.
-Boards that effectively wick away heat from components can get away without fans and use much smaller heat sinks.
+The automotive PCB itself needs to play into the thermal equation.
+Specifically, the substrate of the automotive PCB must be a strongly heat conducting material.
+Printed circuit board that effectively wick away heat from components can get away without fans and use much smaller heat sinks.
 Bearing this in mind, the designer will probably discover ceramic PCB’s as their best option.
 Compared to standard “FR-4” resin boards, ceramics are up to 170 times more thermally conductive and can handle operating temperatures up to 350C.
 Not only that, they are significantly stronger and more dielectric than resin boards.
 For EV designers, they’ve become the substrate of choice for power converter boards, which is a crucial component in EV’s.
-These boards are designed to convert the DC voltage from the vehicle’s batteries into the high-frequency AC voltage that the drive motors use.
+The printed circuit board is designed to convert the DC voltage from the vehicle’s batteries into the high-frequency AC voltage that the drive motors use.
 This challenging application generates substantial heat and will fry boards that can’t hold up in the long-term.
 They’re also used in charging circuits and voltage regulators for low-voltage equipment, applications with similar needs to power converters.
-Not surprisingly, ceramic boards are a standout choice for the EV PCB designer.
+Not surprisingly, ceramic boards are a standout choice for the automotive PCB designer.

 Before seeing use in EV’s, ceramic substrates were a favorite for computer processors and IC’s, like the one shown.